paulipa/sico-wiki/community/coalition-corporations/xasar.md

 ## We can offer you
 - Tons of PVP content. (including capitals)
 - SRP for doctrine ships.
-- Great space to make ISK safely.
+- Great space to make ISK safely. (including ratting and mining!)
 - A great production network to help you build whatever you want.
 - A tight knit community.
 - A fun but serious PVP environment.